devmilon923/Biodekho-Frontend/README.md

-# Matrimony Nexus
+# Biodekho

-Matrimony Nexus is a modern and user-friendly matchmaking platform designed to connect individuals seeking life partners.
+Biodekho is a modern and user-friendly matchmaking platform designed to connect individuals seeking life partners.
 Built with the MERN stack (MongoDB, Express, React, Node.js), this platform provides a seamless and secure experience for users, emphasizing responsiveness, authentication, and robust functionality.

 ---